Harry-Chen/thu-learn-lib/README.md

 const calendar = await helper.getCalendar('20191001', '20191201');
 ```

-According to security strategies (CORS, CORB) of browsers, you might need to run the code in the page context of `https://learn2018.tsinghua.edu.cn` and `https://id.tsinghua.edu.cn`.
-The simplest way is to run the code as a browser extension.
+According to security strategies (CORS, CORB) of browsers, you might need to run the code in the page context of `https://learn.tsinghua.edu.cn` and `https://id.tsinghua.edu.cn`.
+The simplest way is to run the code as a browser extension (an example is in `demo/`).

 ## Typing